Last Stages of the Debt Supercycle

 Last Stages of the Debt Supercycle was one of the first megatrends I identified when, years ago, I began to zoom in on the various megatrends that will impact the world as we know it.

 Having said that, I quickly realised that investing in a megatrend is not that simple; one needs to identify the more investable sub-trends that are a direct result of the megatrend in question.

-In the case of The End of the Debt Supercycle, over the subsequent years, I have identified no less than four sub-trends, all of which are a direct consequence of ‘our’ megatrend #1 (Exhibit B1).
+In the case of the Last Stages of the Debt Supercycle, over the subsequent years, I have identified no less than four sub-trends, all of which are a direct consequence of ‘our’ megatrend #1 (Exhibit B1).